 Mumbai is a city of huge contrasts.
 Home of Bollywood and the world’s diamond polishing trade, it boasts some of the most expensive real estate in the world.
-However, statistics indicate that more than half of the city’s swelling 16 million population lives in ‘informal’ housing or slums.
+However, statistics indicate that more than half of the city’s swelling population lives in ‘informal’ housing or slums.

 What we do